-Han from InvestmentZen.com added another vote to the "educate thyself" mentality.
+Han from InvestmentZen added another vote to the “educate thyself” mentality.

 “I’d invest the $1,000 in a wide variety of books about investing to get a solid picture of all the options available and which ones are most suitable for your unique strengths and life situation,” said Han.
 “That learning process can save a lot of money and heartache down the road by making future decisions easier and more confident through a deep understanding of how things work in the world of investing.”

 Robots never go away.
-Peter Anderson of Bible Money Matters discussed how they may be a solid option for new investors.
+Peter Anderson of Bible Money Matters discussed how they can be a solid option for new investors.

-"Where should you invest?
-If you’re starting with only $1,000, it may limit some of your options as some mutual funds will require a minimum purchase of $3,000 or more," said Anderson.
-"With $1,000, I might suggest opening a Roth IRA account with an automatic investment advisor like WiseBanyan or Betterment ...
-No matter what you do, the biggest things is to just start investing today."
+“Where should you invest?
+If you’re starting with only $1,000, it might limit some of your options, as some mutual funds will require a minimum purchase of $3,000 or more,” said Anderson.
+“With $1,000, I might suggest opening a Roth IRA account with an automatic investment advisor like WiseBanyan or Betterment. … No matter what you do, the biggest things is to just start investing today.”